apizz/JSS_Extension_Attributes/Change_UserShell/README.md

 Requirements for use:
 * Enter local user accounts to have the script check in the USER array
-* Enter the local admin account you do NOT wish to change the UserShell for in line 15 ** if [ "${USER[$i]}" != "ladmin" ]; then
+* Enter the local admin account you do NOT wish to change the UserShell for in line 15 (if [ "${USER[$i]}" != "ladmin" ]; then)

-To test the script works as expected, comment out line 22 so the UserShell is not changed.
+To test the script works as expected WITHOUT changing the UserShell, comment out line 22.